echeng22/msr-student-template/_projects/2017-6-11-Mobile-Base.md

 ![alt text][Battery Wiring]

 #### Tuning the System and Setting up for RC Control
 The Kangaroo has a feature that auto-tunes the control of the wheels.
 The tuning procedure is to put the Kangaroo in "Teach Tuning" mode and begin rotating both motors at the same time.
-After rotating the moters in the direction the motors will move in, pushing a button the Kangaroo will begin the auto-tuning process.
+After rotating the moters in the direction the motors will move in, pushing a button on the Kangaroo will begin the auto-tuning process.

 The Kangaroo has been setup such that you can control each motor connected to it individually, and is in velocity control mode.